 While the the iPhone 6 iOS 10 update is currently stable for us, others are running into iPhone 6 problems on Apple’s new software.
 Others continue to struggle on older iOS 9 updates and Apple’s aging iOS 8 operating system from 2014.

-Today we want to share a few iPhone 6 problems that we’ve either heard about or seen ourselves and offer fixes to those of you that need them.
-These fixes should work for iOS 8 and iOS 9.
+Today we want to share a few iPhone 6 problems that we’ve heard about or seen ourselves and offer fixes to those in need.
+These fixes should also work for iOS 8 and iOS 9.

-Try these things before you take your iPhone 6 or iPhone 6 Plus down to the Geniuses at the Apple Store or a third-party repair shop.
+Try these fixes before you take your iPhone 6 or iPhone 6 Plus down to the Geniuses at the Apple Store or a third-party repair shop.

 How to Fix iPhone 6 Battery Life Problems